fix8mt/conjure_enum/README.md

 ## e) Contributing
 Contributions are welcome.
 Make your changes in [your fork on the dev branch](https://github.com/fix8mt/conjure_enum/tree/dev) and open a pull request from there.
-PRs to master will not be accepted.
+PRs to master will not be considered.

 ---
 # 7. Notes